What are carnivorous plants?

 Lobster pot traps

-– Genlisea’s are unique in the way they don’t actually have roots.
-Instead they have modified leaves that serve the same purpose as roots but they also trap protozoa.
+– Genlisea’s don’t actually have roots, instead they have modified leaves that serve the same purpose.
+These modified leaves also trap protozoa.
 The roots split and spiral around each other forming an open tunnel.
 When the victim enters inward, pointing hairs prevent the victim from retreating, and slowly it forces it way into a swollen part of the leaf which is the stomach.

 Genilisea << Are in Birmingham Botanical Gardens collection

 Fun fact – There are over 600 carnivorous plant species on the planet, most of which grow in area’s which are nutrient deficit.

 Where can carnivorous plants be found?